abdur-tech/django-udemy-blog/README.md

 About:

-It is a photo blogging platform.
+It is a photo blogging platform created using django.

 Installation: